 Some wildlife are known to carry and spread diseases to livestock they come into contact with.
 As horse owners, it is important to know what diseases wildlife can spread to your horse and what you can do to prevent that from happening.

 Question: We purchased 10 acres and plan for part of it to be pasture, while the rest we want as a hay field.
 Can we use the same grasses for both purposes?

-As summer winds down, our focus turns from baling hay to storing hay.
+As autumn arrives, our focus turns from baling hay to storing hay.
 Although storing hay indoors is ideal, it is not always possible.
 To protect your hay investment, follow these five hay storage tips:

 These results have been tallied from the All American Saddle Club event that took place in Webster, S.D., on Aug.
 23. The judge was Jean Hommel-Kessler of Mina, S.D.

 RENO, Nev. — The federal Bureau of Land Management has approved construction of three new corrals to hold more than 8,000 wild horses captured on federal rangeland to accelerate horse roundups slowed by a lack of space in existing holding pens.

 All American Saddle Club results for the July 26 event in Webster, S.D., with judge BJ Peterson of Clear Lake, S.D.